treeverse/lakeFS/docs/enterprise/getstarted/quickstart.md

 For additional examples check out the [lakeFS Enterprise sample](https://github.com/treeverse/lakeFS-samples/tree/main/02_lakefs_enterprise) for all-in-one setup including storage and spark.

-c

-## Quickstart with the Kubernetes Helm Chart
+## Kubernetes Helm Chart Quickstart

 This examples contains no dependencies and it's the quickest way to start with lakeFS enterprise via Helm on any K8S cluster.
 The following values will deploy fluffy and lakeFS without SSO, using local blockstore and a dev postgres container.